JAMPS657/Advanced_Programming_Projects/Projects/README.md

 # Index
 Advanced Projects Home page [here](https://github.com/JAMPS657/Advanced_Programming_Projects)

-Note that projects vary in length, and some may have code and findings separated
+Note that projects vary in length, and some may have code and findings separated.

 ## Project Selection
 1. Wholesale Customer Segmentation